 “We recognize that people living in remote and rural communities in British Columbia often face significant barriers to accessing healthcare,” said Signi Solmundson, Manager, Indigenous & Community Relations, AltaGas.
 “By partnering with Hope Air, we are helping reduce those barriers and improve the health and well-being of people in communities like Prince Rupert.”

 Hope Air provides free flights, accommodations, and travel support for Canadians in financial need who must travel far from home for medical care.
-For patients like Trista, a 31-year-old single mother living in the Indigenous community of Lax Kw’alaams near Prince Rupert, this support has been life-changing.
+For patients like Simona, a senior living on a fixed income Prince Rupert, this support has been life-changing.

 Mark Rubinstein, Chief Executive Officer of Hope Air, emphasized the significance of the partnership with AltaGas: “Our work is only possible through the generous support of partners like AltaGas, who recognize the urgent need for accessible healthcare in remote communities.
 Together, we are closing the gap for patients in Northern B.C., ensuring they can reach the care they need without being burdened by impossible travel costs.”